 - The Employment Rights (Employment Particulars and Paid Annual Leave) (Amendment) Regulations 2018 were made on 17th December and come into force on 6 April 2020.
 They make the right to a written statement of particulars of employment a day 1 right (although some of the information can be provided separately within two months) and require additional information to be included; employees employed before 6 April 2020 will have the right to make one request for a written statement including the new additional information, and to be notified of changes to terms included in the additional information.
 The Regulations also amend working time rules so that, for workers with variable remuneration, the reference period for calculating their statutory holiday pay will be increased from 12 weeks to 52 weeks (or such lesser period as they have been employed).

-- The draft Employment Rights (Miscellaneous Amendments) Regulations 2019 include the planned increase to the penalty for aggravated breaches to £20,000, to come into force on 6 April 2019.
+- The Employment Rights (Miscellaneous Amendments) Regulations 2019 made on 28 March 2019 include the planned increase to the penalty for aggravated breaches to £20,000, to come into force on 6 April 2019.
 They also provide for two other changes to come into force from 6 April 2020: the extension of the right to a written statement to ‘workers’, and the reduction in the threshold for requesting an information and consultation procedure to 2% of total employees.

-- The draft Agency Workers (Amendment) Regulations 2018 provides for the abolition of the Swedish derogation, with effect from 6 April 2020.
+- The Agency Workers (Amendment) Regulations 2019 made on 28 March 2019 provide for the abolition of the Swedish derogation, with effect from 6 April 2020.

-- The draft Conduct of Employment Agencies and Employment Businesses (Amendment) Regulations 2019 require an employment business to give agency workers a ‘key information document’, with effect from 6 April 2020.
+- The Conduct of Employment Agencies and Employment Businesses (Amendment) Regulations 2019 also made on 28 March 2019 require an employment business to give agency workers a ‘key information document’, with effect from 6 April 2020.